 4. Create & follow an exercise program

-Exercise and wellness go hand in hand when preparing to have a baby.
+Exercise and wellness go hand in hand when preparing your body for pregnancy.
 To keep your body in optimal shape prior to pregnancy, it is important to exercise regularly.
 Adding regular exercise to your pregnancy plan in the preconception period may help you feel more comfortable and not gain excessive weight during pregnancy.
 Regular exercise can also help regulate your overall mood, helping you maintain a calm, happy demeanor throughout your pregnancy.

 5. Create a baby budget